Cyber 4.0 Forum, in Rome on June 3 and 4, 2026

 – Paola SEVERINO, President School of Law, Luiss University

-– National Cybersecurity Agency (ACN) *
+– Bruno FRATTASI, Director General, Agency for National Cybersecurity (ACN)

 – Alessandro DE PEDYS, Director General, Directorate General for Cyber Issues, Information Technology and Technological Innovation, Ministry of Foreign Affairs and International Cooperation (MAECI)

-– Department for Security Information*
+– Vittorio RIZZI, Director, Department for Security Information

 Introduces and coordinates: Paolo SPAGNOLETTI, President Cyber 4.0